Usage

 4. Inject

-npx @gamaze/hicortex nightly to execute the pipeline immediately without waiting for 2 AM.
+npx @gamaze/hicortex nightly to execute the pipeline immediately without waiting for the scheduled run.

 Multi-Machine Workflow